 G1 LOGISTICS

 Key Outcomes

-G1 Logistics now operates a fully robotic 11,600m² temperature-controlled storage facility, with all internal movements handled by robotic pick-and-pack and put-away technology and autonomous forklifts.
+G1 Logistics now operates a fully robotic 11,600m² temperature-controlled wine storage facility, with all internal movements handled by robotic pick-and-pack and put-away technology and autonomous forklifts.
 The warehouse runs from the office rather than the floor, positioning the business to grow its temperature-controlled pallet capacity without scaling labour at the same rate.

-Entegra delivered the building, measuring 50m by 200m with an 8m x 200m canopy, as part of a wider facility construction managed by a head contractor.
+Entegra delivered the building, measuring 50m by 200m with an 8m by 200m canopy, as part of a wider facility construction managed by a head contractor.
 The footprint was maximised by splitting the building into two fire compartments, with multiple regulatory dispensations applied, allowing G1 to use every square metre without compromising compliance.

+G1 LOGISTICS